thenomaniqbal/Data-science-with-R/README.md

 5.    factors
 6. Data Frames

 The simplest of these objects is the vector object and there are six data types of these atomic vectors, also termed as six classes of vectors.
-The other R-Objects are built upon the atomic vectors.
+The other R-Objects are built upon the atomic vectors.<br/>
-Example
+Example:<br/>
-Logical- TRUE or FALSE
+Logical- TRUE or FALSE<br/>
-Numeric - 12.3, 5, 999
+Numeric - 12.3, 5, 999<br/>
-Integer - 2L, 34L, 0L
+Integer - 2L, 34L, 0L<br/>
-Complex - 3 + 2i
+Complex - 3 + 2i<br/>
-Character - 'a' , '"good", "TRUE", '23.4'
+Character - 'a' , '"good", "TRUE", '23.4'<br/>
-Raw - charToRaw("Hello") - "Hello" is stored as 48 65 6c 6c 6f
+Raw - charToRaw("Hello") - "Hello" is stored as 48 65 6c 6c 6f<br/>

 ## 🔥 Explaining the data types:

-###1. vectors
+1.    vectors
-combining vectors
+<h3> combining vectors </h3>

 apple <- c('r', 'o', 'g')
 print(apple)